thibaut-probst/mtgrank/README.md

     * Linear: each TOP8 member gets ( (9-n) * nb_players / 8 ) pts, where n is the rank;
     * Exponential: TOP1 gets (8 * nb_players / 8) pts, TOP2 gets (4 * nb_players / 8) pts, TOP3-4 get (2 * nb_players / 8) pts, TOP5-8 get (1 * nb_players / 8) pts
 * Support of 4 possible time ranges options for analysis: last 2 weeks, last 2 months, since beginning of the year or since specific date.
+* Support of selection of paper only events or online only events or both.
-* Support of a progress bar during tool execution.
+* Progress bar during tool execution.

 ## Requirements